Liability in a Car Accident

 Why You Need an Advocate Through This Time

 Insurance companies will often try to shift the blame equally to both drivers, limiting the compensation provided in the accident—or blame it on you entirely.
-Even if you were partially at fault, it is important that you limit the percentage of fault and insurance company places on you.
+Even if you were partially at fault, it is important that you limit the percentage of fault an insurance company places on you.
 When the other driver is completely at fault, you could still be blamed for a percentage so that the insurance company can avoid a full payout.
 Don’t leave your rights unprotected!